How (and What) to Discuss

 Awesome sex has tons of benefits!

 Not only is it wildly funny, but it's good for us as individuals and healthy for our partnerships.
 It alleviates stress, lowers blood pressure, makes our hearts healthier, reduces anxiety, and helps us sleep better while feeling more empowered.
-Couldn't we all use a little more of that, especially in the era of COVID?
-(We certainly think so.)

 So, do yourself and your partner a favor, and start the conversation about sex.
 Trust us — it can lead to some profoundly fulfilling and exciting places.